 l) Both parties and their witnesses will be dismissed for deliberations by the Board and recording will stop at this point.
 Only board members, the Board Chair, and the Board's counsel/advisor (if designated) may be present during deliberation.

-m) The voting members of the Board will determine, by two-thirds majority vote, if the student’s appeal should be granted.
-If the student’s appeal is granted, the Board Chair shall propose a revised grade.
-A second vote shall then be held to determine by simple majority vote whether the proposed grade be accepted by the Board.
-The grade determination process shall be repeated until the board approves a grade by a simple majority.
+m) The voting members of the Board will determine, by two-thirds majority vote, if the student’s/instructor’s appeal should be granted.
+If the student’s/instructor’s appeal is granted, the Board Chair shall propose upholding the instructor’s original grade, in case of instructor’s appeal, or a revised grade in case of student appeal.
+A second vote shall then be held to determine by two-thirds majority vote whether the original, proposed, or alternate grade be accepted by the Board.
+The grade determination process shall be repeated until the board either approves a grade by a two-thirds majority in case of student appeal, or sustains the original grade in case of instructor’s appeal.
 All votes shall be conducted by secret ballot.

 n) The Board Chair will send a written notice of the board's findings to the student, instructor, department head, and dean within ten (10) instructional days of the hearing.
 If the board votes to change the student's grade, notice shall also be sent to the University Registrar regarding the grade change.
+If the original grade is retained, the relevant parties, including the Registrar, will be notified.
 The written notice shall include an explanation of the board's rationale in making its decision and a signed copy of the Grade Appeal Form attesting to the board's decision.

 4. The Board may not release any information about its investigation to anyone but the parties directly involved.
 All Grade Appeals information is confidential and may not be disclosed in whole or in part except as provided under the Family Education Rights and Privacy Act (FERPA) or other applicable law or policy.